jfarrimo/frycook/README.md

 The ideas embodied in frycook originally came from managing several hundred servers for a social gaming company, and then were augmented by time spent poring over the chef documentation.

+The best way to learn frycook is to look through the code in the frycook module and in the sample that's included with this repo.

 # environment.json

 Here you keep all the metadata about the users, computers, and groups for your installation.